usaid-cs/yesterday-i-learned/random.md

 1. Martin's speech contains the line: [I have a dream.
 My four little children will one day live in a nation, where they will not be judged by the color of our skin, but by the content of their character.
 I have a dream to be let freedom ring and wind it happen, when we allow freedom ring when we let it ring from every village and every Hamlet, from every state and every city, we will be able to speed up that day, when all of God's children, black men and white men, Jews and Gentiles, Protestants and Catholics, will be able to join hands, and sing in the words of the old Negro spiritual: *"Free at last, Free at last, Thank God almighty we are free at last."*](https://www.youtube.com/watch?v=vnVwvPpdFeY) He died the night after his Mountaintop speech (same video).
 Then JFK's brother Rob told the black people that he was killed, with a poem (same video).
 1. The world's worst beer by bitterness is the [Carbon Smith **FUCKS UP YOUR SHIT** IPA](https://firstwefeast.com/drink/hoppiest-beers-of-all-time/carbon-smith), at 2600 IBUs, presumably brewed to make hipsters shut the FUCK up (speculation).
 1. "No ragrets" came from [a movie](https://www.youtube.com/watch?v=_DnKNClu2XM), so it's not funny anymore.
 (We're the Millers, with wrinkly Rachel in it)
-1. Don't buy any phone with a fingerprint scanner on the front, but isn't a home button.
-You'll hate yourself.
 1. If the temperature gradient is large enough, power can be generated from the gradient using the [seeback effect](https://en.wikipedia.org/wiki/Thermoelectric_effect#Seebeck_effect), which does not involve boiling water and turning a turbine.
 1. [TLSvx.y is SSLv3.x.](https://blog.cloudflare.com/why-tls-1-3-isnt-in-browsers-yet/) The POODLE attack that downgraded TLS 1.x to SSLv3 was mitigated only by disabling SSLv3, so if TLS 1.0 were to be compromised, shit would go flying.
 1. Blowing up Alderaan cured all diseases on the planet.
 So [the empire did nothing wrong](https://www.reddit.com/r/EmpireDidNothingWrong/).